pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Things I Didn't Do

+I feel like I spent more time thinking about doing things than actually doing things this year.

 ### Code Generation of Messages

 There's an awesome project called [wow_messages](https://github.com/gtker/wow_messages) that has message definitions for every packet.